Voices of Jordan

 ‘An exquisite mosaic of personal lives, social commentary, political insight, and historical context.
 Sweis has brought Jordan to life with deep sensitivity and a world-class journalist’s penchant for nuance.
 The result is a true masterpiece of story-telling.’ — Wendy Pearlman, author of We Crossed a Bridge and It Trembled: Voices from Syria

 ‘With the Arab world in turmoil, the testimonies of ordinary men and women are rarely heard.
-Sweis has given a powerful voice to those people who really matter.
-This beautifully written book should be read by everyone who cares about the future of human society.’ — Fabian Hamilton MP
+In this beautifully written book, Sweis has given a powerful voice to those people who really matter.’ — Fabian Hamilton MP

 ‘In a sea of books on the Middle East, Voices of Jordan is a rare gem.
 Sweis builds on a formidable reputation as one of the best international reporters in the Middle East, with the sharpest eye for detail and an instinct for the human stories that really count.’ — Tim Sebastian, television journalist